N2P409 Management (Human Resource Management) MSc Postgraduate Taught 2017

 - Research Methods and Dissertation

-In addition, you will choose two electives to complement your core modules, which typically have included Change Management, Human Resource Development, Leadership, Consulting, Employee Reward Strategy and Competitive Strategies and Organisational Fitness.
+In addition, you will choose two electives to complement your core modules.
+The list of modules may vary from year to year, but has typically included Change Management, Human Resource Development, Consulting, Employee Reward Strategy and Competitive Strategies and Organisational Fitness.

 Business Project or Dissertation